universitytheater/utheater.github.io/_pages/get-involved-actors.md

 #### Can I be cast in more than one show?

-Generally not.
-All directors of UT shows and workshops arbitrate casting in a closed meeting with the Director of Performance Programs to make sure actors only get cast in one show per quarter.
+No. All directors of UT shows and workshops arbitrate casting in a closed meeting with the Director of Performance Programs to make sure actors only get cast in one show per quarter.
+Declining a casting offer from a UT mainstage or workshops comes with the understanding that an actor will not receive another casting offer for a UT mainstage or workshop that season.
+For more information, see our [bylaws regarding casting]({{ "/bylaws#VI-c-casting-arbitration" | absolute_url }})